 As mentioned above, if you’re bidding at an online auction, rather than the courthouse steps, then you generally have a longer time window to get the cash financing needed to close on a foreclosed property.

 Refinancing After the Auction Is Done

 The problem with peer-to-peer and hard money lenders is they charge higher interest rates for fast turnaround or risky foreclosure loans.
 So you don’t generally want to rely on these sources of cash as long-term financing vehicles.

-If the house you buy at auction requires a lot of rehab, then it is going to take time to repair and market it properly.
-Also, when you buy foreclosure properties during down markets, it can often take awhile to resell them.
+If the house you buy at auction requires a lot of rehab work, then it is going to take time to repair and market it properly.
+Also, when you buy foreclosure properties during down markets, it can often take a while to resell them.
 You don’t want to pay more than you need to in financing costs during the holding period before you flip the property.

 One solution is to obtain cheaper long-term financing after the deal is done, and you’ve begun repairs.
 This allows the buyer to rehab the property to a level the bank can accept and will actually finance.

 Buyers should also consider neighborhood banks for financing if the larger national banks are not interested.
 If you can show adequate cash, credit, and a good market value rehab plan, then most neighborhood banks will work with you.

 Smaller local banks will have certain requirements to be fulfilled, just like the national ones.
 Among them is the loan-to-value ratio, which divides the total mortgage lien to the appraised value of the property.
 Also, the buyer’s credit score is also important, so they should check their credit score before attempting a deal.
 For instance, a score of 740 or lower can mean additional money is needed for the same interest rate loan.